-With event season kicking into action any day now, we sought the advice of Shutterstock's red carpet photographer, David Fisher.
+With wedding season just around the corner, we sought the advice of Shutterstock's red carpet photographer, David Fisher.
 He's captured everyone from Beyoncé to Sienna Miller and back again, and can see the common threads that weave through the most successful shots.
 Meaning you can not only bag the best wedding guest dress in the market (thanks to our edit) but you'll happily pose up a storm wearing it.

-So before you fear a party season-long untagging session, just up your photo game a little and learn how to pose.
+So before you fear a spring of untagging, just up your photo game a little and learn how to pose.

 Keep reading to get the full lowdown from a red carpet pro.